Secondary teaching at Nottingham Trent University (NTU)

 It is expected that you will continue be employed by the school or group of schools in which you trained after you gain your teaching qualification.
 However, there is no absolute guarantee of employment once you finish.

-You will gain a recommendation for Qualified Teaching Status if you successfully complete the course and therefore can apply to other schools as a Newly Qualified Teacher in the event that you are not employed by your training school.
+You will gain a recommendation for Qualified Teaching Status if you successfully complete the course and therefore can apply to other schools as an Early Career Teacher (ECT) in the event that you are not employed by your training school.

 You will work within the school or group of schools to which you applied.
 You may also be expected to spend time in a range of other key stages, or schools, to observe best practice and expand your practical experience.